The constant pain and reduced mobility or dexterity that many people with arthritis experience can be unbearable and frustrating.

 The condition is caused by high uric acid levels in the blood, which results in the formation of needle-like crystals around the joints.
-Seizures can occur gradually or quickly during the night and can last for days or sometimes weeks.
-Direct message to the area should be avoided during the acute phase, as this may irritate and further inflame the area affected by gout.
+Seizures can occur gradually or quickly during the night and can last for days or weeks.
+During the acute phase, direct massage to the area should be avoided as this may irritate and further inflame the area affected by gout.

 This does not mean that massage should be avoided altogether.
 Instead, the therapist can apply lymphatic drainage techniques and focus on areas away from acute inflammation to promote the widespread systemic benefits of massage, such as improved circulation, decreased anxiety, and increased relaxation.

 Another important note for therapists is never to apply or suggest applying ice to a joint affected by gout, as low temperatures can help these needle-like crystals to form in the joint. .
-In general, the reverse is best for chronic arthritis, that is heat therapy.
-Heat can help soothe stiffness and pain in chronically inflamed arthritic joints, and this can take the form of hot compresses applied for up to 20 minutes.
+In general, the reverse is best for chronic arthritis; that is, heat therapy.
+Heat can help soothe stiffness and pain in chronically inflamed arthritic joints.
+This can take the form of hot compresses applied for up to 20 minutes.

-There are three things that massage therapists need to make sure that when their patients have arthritis:
+There are three things that massage therapists need to make sure of when their patients have arthritis: